sokoloowski/adm/report/src/40-data-cleaning.md

-# Challenges in data cleaning {#sec:data-cleaning}
+# Challenges in Data Cleaning {#sec:data-cleaning}

-With such a large dataset, it's hard to navigate through it, and it takes hours to query the database.
-However, before cleaning the dataset, it is important to understand what data is in it.
+With such a large dataset, navigating through it can be challenging, and querying the database often takes hours.
+However, before cleaning the dataset, it is crucial to first understand its contents.